 And then it happened.

 This was my first canvas.
 I laid it on the table in my studio, which was stacked with tiles.
 As I was moving things around, I put one of the round tiles on top of the canvas and I did a double take.
 Because of the sacred geometry of the mandala, the lines and shapes worked to create a new mandala.
-A 3D mandala do tile and canvas.
+A 3D mandala tile and canvas.
 My heart started beating faster and I knew I was on to something.
 I had come up with a completely different way to create art.

 There was a learning curve.
 The obsession deepened.
 Hours were spent “playing” with tiles.
 Finding which designs worked with what, how the colors blended or contrasted.
 How to put the pieces together securely but with the ability to interchange.

 It’s hard for me to let go of these pieces.
 Each mandala is a glimpse into my soul.
 I paint with the door open to my mountain, the dogs sleeping, the horses letting me know every time I walk outside that they would like a cookie please.
 Noodles honks contentedly and noodles around in the pasture beside the deck.
 New Age music plays a background to the call of the birds and the skitter of the Abberts squirrels.

 I paint my interpretation of the seasons in Pagosa Springs.
 I paint the flags of LGBTQ+.
 I paint my love of the culture of the Southwest.
 I paint gratitude and love and joy.
 I paint with a specific person in mind, hoping to infuse my art with my love for them.

 UPDATE: I’m now living in Little Rock, Arkansas.
 You can find my art at

 Dandelion Home and Garden